Kinetic power: the energy channel for low-luminosity active galactic nuclei

 A parsec-scale dusty torus is thought to be the cause of Active Galactic Nuclei (AGN) dichotomy in the 1/ 2 types, narrow / broad emission lines.
 In a previous work, on the basis of parsec-scale resolution infrared / optical dust maps it was found that dust filaments, few parsecs wide, several hundred parsecs long, were ubiquitous features crossing the centre of type 2 AGN, their optical thickness being sufficient to fully obscure the optical nucleus.
 This work presents the complementary view for type 1 and intermediate-type AGN.
 The same type of narrow, collimated, dust filaments are equally found at the centre of these AGN.
 The difference now resides in their location with respect to the nucleus, next to it but not crossing it, as it is the case in type 2, and their reduced optical thickness towards the centre, Av <= 1.5 mag, insufficient to obscure at UV nucleus wavelengths.
 It is concluded that large scale, hundred pc to kpc long, dust filaments and lanes, reminiscent of those seen in the Milky Way, are a common ingredient to the central parsec of galaxies.
 Their optical thickness changes along their structure, in type 2 reaching optical depths high enough to obscure the nucleus in full.
 Their location with respect to the nucleus and increasing gradient in optical depth towards the centre could naturally lead to the canonical type 1 / 2 AGN classification, making these filaments to play the role of the torus.
 Dust filaments and lanes show equivalent morphologies in molecular gas.
 Available gas kinematic indicates mass inflows at rates < 1Mo / yr

-Central kpc of Tyoe 1 NGC 1566, North is up, East to the left.
+The figure above shows the central kpc of NGC 1566, North is up, East to the left.

-Left: extinction map, dark color means dusty regions.
-The nucleus is the white bright pointat the centre.
-Centre: Colour composition, with the extinction map in red and ALMA CO(3-2) in blue.
-The nucleus is the pink-color source at the centre.
-Right: zoom of the central half kpc with the extinction map in red, and ALMA CO(3-2) velocity channels in the range 20 - 80 km / s, extracted from higher angular resolution map, beam 60 mas x 40 mas, shown on top.
-The low velocity channel in green, the high velocity one, in blue.
-This selectedvelocity channels isolate one of the nearest-to-the-centre dust filaments (marked with an arrow).
-Its kinematics unveils how it is progressively losing momentum as aproaching the centre.
+The left panel shows a extinction map of the region, dark color means dusty regions.
+The nucleus is the white bright point at the centre.
+The central panel shows a colour composition of the extinction map, in red-dark color, and the ALMA CO(3-2) image in blue.
+The nucleus appears in pink color at the centre.
+The right panel is a zoom, central half kpc, of the extinction map, with the high angular resolution ALMA CO(3-2) velocity channels in the 20 - 80 km/s range, shown on top.
+The ALMA low velocity channel is shown in green, the high velocity one, in blue.
+The selected velocity channels isolate one of the nearest-to-the-centre dust filaments (marked with an arrow).
+Its kinematics shows it progressively losing momentum as approaching the centre.

 From kpcs to the central parsec: feeding star formation and a black hole at the same time